-- Extends the annual report on civilian casualties in connection with U.S. military operations until December 31, 2030. - Directs a report on the implementation of Department of Defense Instruction 3000.17 on Civilian Harm Mitigation and Response. - Enhances protections for whistleblowers of DOD contractors by ensuring they are fully informed of the final disposition of their reprisal allegation, and what actions, if any, have been ordered to make them whole. - Requires the Deputy Secretary of Defense to notify specific congressional committees when the Secretary is unable to perform the functions and duties of the Office of the Secretary of Defense.
+- Extends the annual report on civilian casualties in connection with U.S. military operations until December 31, 2030. - Enhances protections for whistleblowers of DOD contractors by ensuring they are fully informed of the final disposition of their reprisal allegation, and what actions, if any, have been ordered to make them whole. - Requires the Deputy Secretary of Defense to notify specific congressional committees when the Secretary is unable to perform the functions and duties of the Office of the Secretary of Defense.